 Your rotator cuff is responsible for supporting your shoulder through its full range of motion, so it’s no surprise that an injured rotator cuff is a common source of shoulder pain.
 Dr. Jonathan Oheb has extensive experience getting to the cause of your shoulder pain and providing customized treatment that restores optimal movement and prevents progressive damage.
-If you have questions about a possible rotator cuff injury, call one of his offices in Mission Hills or Encino, California, or book an appointment online.
+If you have questions about a possible rotator cuff injury, call one of his offices in Beverly Hills, Encino, and Mission Hills, California, or book an appointment online.

 A rotator cuff is a group of muscles and tendons that stabilize your shoulder joint while allowing the shoulder’s full range of motion.
 The shoulder joint includes the top of your humerus (upper arm bone), your shoulder blade, and the clavicle (collarbone).
 The rotator cuff also holds your upper arm in the joint.

 The most common rotator cuff injury is a partial or complete tear of the muscles or tendons.
 You may suffer an:

 - Acute tear: caused by a sudden injury, such as falling on an outstretched arm